 91. The romantic, magical, and utterly beautiful Lake Bled, Slovenia.

 92. Berlin, the eclectic, progressive city full of character.

 93. Kraków.
 The enchanting Polish city is one of the brightest jewels in Central Europe.

-98. The variety.
-There’s absolutely nothing you cannot find in Europe from mountains and seas to dense forests, gentle meadows, rolling hills, spectacular fjords, glacier lakes, picturesque vineyards and scented fields of flowers.
+98. The variety of nature.
+There’s absolutely nothing you cannot find in Europe, from mountains and seas to dense forests, gentle meadows, rolling hills, spectacular fjords, glacier lakes, picturesque vineyards, and scented fields of wildflowers.

 99. The people.
-European nations might be different, but overall, they are smart, educated, open-minded, warm and beautiful.
+European nations might be different in many ways, but overall, they are smart, educated, open-minded, warm, and beautiful.

-100. I just couldn’t decide on the last one, so I’m looking forward for your picks.
+100. I just couldn’t decide on the last one, so I’m looking forward to your picks.
 Why would you visit Europe?